DmitryStrakhov/PowerSharp/README.md

 ### 1. 'Create instance' quick fix

-Sometimes you have a field or a property in you class and you just want to instantiate it in the class' constructor (means aggregation relationship between two classes).
+Sometimes you have a field or a property in your class and you just want to initialize it in the class' constructor (that means aggregation relationships between two classes).
 For this purpose, a quick fix 'Create instance' was introduced.
 Look at the pictures below:

 ![Create-Instance-01](https://github.com/DmitryStrakhov/PowerSharp/blob/main/ReadMe-Images/Create-Instance-01.png)
 ![Create-Instance-02](https://github.com/DmitryStrakhov/PowerSharp/blob/main/ReadMe-Images/Create-Instance-02.png)